madrilene/lenesaile.com/src/en/blog/2022-10-26-wordpress.md

 ## What’s there to dislike?

-The following thoughts refer to working with WordPress in the backend _and_ frontend, not to a solution as headless CMS.
+The following thoughts refer to working with WordPress in the back-end _and_ front-end, not to a solution as headless CMS.

 ### You have to do it their way